 Rehearsals take place on Wednesday evenings at the Church of the Transfiguration, on a quiet street in Toronto's Mount Pleasant West neighbourhood (see map here).
 Typically, rehearsals run from 7:30 to 9:30 pm.
 Our final rehearsals close to a performance can expand to three hours.

-As an early music choir, we do sing lots of old European music; however, our commitment to EDI also extends to our programming: thematic programs in recent years have explored how our core repertoire intersects with the music of non-European cultures, and the choir (with the help of special guests) has found itself singing in Arabic, Mandarin, Quechua, Wendat, and other non-European languages!
+As an early music choir, we do sing lots of old European music; however, our commitment to EDI also extends to our programming.
+Thematic programs in recent years have explored how our core repertoire intersects with the music of non-European cultures, and the choir (with the help of special guests) has found itself singing in Arabic, Mandarin, Quechua, Wendat, and other non-European languages!
 We also have an ongoing passion for singing the works of women composers, especially those from before the 20th century.

 It's also worth noting that, although we sing a lot of (Christian) religious music, we're not a religious organization — we just love the music!

 What’s expected of TCC members